 The nature of accidents and emergencies is that they are difficult to predict.
 Therefore, while most people tend to get lost in their comfort zones and thus fail to prepare for emergencies, they tend to be ill-prepared and highly susceptible should emergencies strike.

 Prepping is necessary because of the changing nature of our world.
 For instance, being prepared is crucial for people who live in areas prone to natural disasters such as earthquakes, tornadoes, flooding, hurricanes, etc.

 It ensures that they have the necessary supplies – including food, clothing, shelter, and water, to sustain them for a while should such disasters strike.

-On the same breadth, due to our over-reliance on technology in the current world, it’s important to also prepare for a situation where you lose cell service or internet service.
+On the same breadth, due to our over-reliance on technology in the current world, it’s important to also prepare for a situation where you lose cell or internet service.
 This will increase your ability to communicate with your loved ones, locate your friends and family if you are separated, and contact emergency services if you need help.

 Accordingly, taking the necessary steps to stock up on emergency supplies is critical to your survival should unforeseen disasters or emergencies strike.

-Admittedly, it’s difficult to consider all possible threats and prepare for them entirely.
+Admittedly, it’s challenging to consider all possible threats and prepare for them entirely.
 The rest of this article will explain some guidelines on what you need to know to prepare for an emergency without getting overwhelmed.

 Identify and Prioritize Threats